 He’s not alone, though.
 Sissy Spacek counters Redford’s boyish allure as his love interest Jewel, based on Tucker’s third wife.
-When together, the pair beautifully embody the timelessness that celebrates life and love at any age.
+When together, the pair beautifully embody a timelessness that celebrates life and love at any age.
 They talk about things they want to do and haven't done yet – not in a fatalistic way, but simply with the belief that life always has something more to enjoy.
-There’s no less magic in the way Forrest kisses Jewel on her doorstep just because they have a few more wrinkles than a traditional Hollywood romance usually reveals.
+There’s no less magic in the way Forrest kisses Jewel on her doorstep, just because they have a few more wrinkles, than a traditional Hollywood romance usually reveals.

 The film offers a playful retelling of one of the most surprising criminals to have lived, exploring the cat and mouse games he played with detective John Hunt (played with deft sensitivity by Casey Affleck) as well as the very simple reasons he went to such great lengths to swindle the world in the first place.
 ‘I’m not talking about making a living’, Tucker tells Jewel, ‘I’m just talking about living’.

 The con artist got away with so much towards the end of his life because no one believed such a nice old man would be inclined, or able, to do it.
 ‘Violence is the first sign of an amateur’, Tucker told The New Yorker, which epitomises the gentleman's priorities.
 He hustles because he enjoys it, and he’s good at it – and that’s not something that fades with age.
 For the old-timer’s swansong, Redford wonderfully celebrates Tucker's life of crime for the joy in doing what you love.
 Both men prove that you’re never too far over the hill for that.